-Just imagine – a rainy day, beautiful rice fields inland, the road curving up into the hills… But wait, let me tell you about the “touristy” part first.
+Just imagine – a rainy day, beautiful Bali rice fields inland, the road curving up into the hills… But wait, let me tell you about the “touristy” part first.

-Variety of cuisines
+Variety of Cuisines

 It’s not morbid as it might sound, because the landscape is gorgeous whether you know it’s the volcano or not.
-There is one long terrace placed on the high hill overlooking the green valley, the Mt.
-Agung peak in the distance and few clouds in the sky.
-The landscape is just too beautiful to miss if you are on the island!
+There is a long terrace placed on the high hill overlooking the green valley, Mt.
+Agung peak in the distance, and a few clouds in the sky.
+The landscape is just too beautiful to miss if you are on the island.

 One more touristy, but not to be missed place is the seafood restaurant I have already mentioned in one of the previous posts.
 I was trying to eat my first crab at the beach table while the guide teased me that we might be washed away by the high tide by the time I finish my dish, remember?

 When you come here, you will most certainly see the Bali rice fields.
 They are not hard to find.
 The moment you start driving inland, you will come across green hills with layers that resemble huge steps.
 Local guides will know where to take you for the best views and photos.

 That day, I was going around the town of Ubud and wanted to have a lunch break at some local place, far from the crowds.
 It was raining again and we were driving up the hill.
 People were walking up the road carrying goods on their heads and a banana leaf or sometimes – the actual umbrella in their hands.
 A lovely valley was opening before my eyes on the left and a small house with a terrace emerged up on the hill.
 It was the restaurant, in the perfect location.